sosy-lab/benchexec/doc/runexec.md

 as a wrapper around the actual command, and pass the appropriate command-line flags for resource limits and read the resource measurements from the output.
-If you want to bundle BenchExec with your framework, you only need to use the `.egg` file for BenchExec, no external dependencies are required.
+If you want to bundle BenchExec with your framework, you only need to use the `.whl` file for BenchExec, no external dependencies are required.
-You can also execute `runexec` directly from the `.egg` file with the following command (no separate start script or installation is necessary):
+You can also execute `runexec` directly from the `.whl` file with the following command (no separate start script or installation is necessary):

-    PYTHONPATH=path/to/BenchExec.egg python3 -m benchexec.runexecutor ...
+    PYTHONPATH=path/to/BenchExec.whl python3 -m benchexec.runexecutor ...

 From within Python, BenchExec can be used to execute a command as in the following example: